Anuja Chauhan: Author

 She started working on her first novel in 2006.
 Cricket became the setting of her novel The Zoya Factor, after her work on the Pepsi brand for 13 years and close association with cricket advertising.
 The Zoya Factor ran the danger of being dismissed as 'Mills and Boon-ish' but most reviewers were quick to praise the depth of the author's characters, her wicked descriptions and the authenticity of her Hinglish laced dialogue.

-She has been hailed as the best chick lit writer in India, but has repeatedly stated that "Chicks are small, brainless, powerless creatures, bred to be eaten.
-I'm not a chick and I don't write for chicks."
-The Zoya Factor has won Cosmopolitan Magazine, India's Fun Fearless Female award for literature (2008) and the India Today Woman award for Woman as Storyteller (2009).
-It was longlisted for the India Plaza Golden Quill (2009).
-The novel was optioned for a film by Shah Rukh Khans Red Chillies Entertainment production company.
+The Zoya Factor was optioned for a film by Shah Rukh Khans Red Chillies Entertainment production company.
 The option was for three years.
 Subsequently, the rights were purchased by Pooja Shetty Deora's Walkwater Films.
-The film, also titled The Zoya Factor, directed by Abhishek Sharma, produced by Fox Star Studios, Adlabs and Walkwater films, with dialogues by Chauhan, and starring Sonam Kapoor and Dulquer Salmaan was scheduled for release in September 2019.

-Her book, Battle For Bittora was released in 2010 by actor Saif Ali Khan in Delhi in October 2010, to critical approval from India Today, Outlook, The Week and Tehelka magazines.
+Her book Battle for Bittora was released in 2010 by actor Saif Ali Khan in Delhi in October 2010, to critical approval from India Today, Outlook, The Week and Tehelka magazines.

 Tehelka called it a "worthy successor to The Zoya Factor."
 According to Ira Pande, in Outlook magazine, Chauhan 'manages to legitimise a new vocabulary emerging from the violent collision between Bharat and India that has all the promise of a new lingua franca.
 In the way that Piyush Pandey, Prasoon Joshi and A. R. Rahman have brought a whiff of newness into lyrics and jingles, this new language may outrage purists but describes perfectly memorable Indian sense-impressions, such as Bhainscafe, the brew that marries instant coffee with nauseatingly rich buffalo milk.'
 The Hindustan Times is its review commended the book for its treatment, while giving the "biggest vote" to novel's characterisation.